Alaska Mainland: Jun 16—27, 2014

 In Nome, the birdlife has a strong Siberian element with vociferous Bar-tailed Godwits protesting from the hummocks, Aleutian Terns foraging along the edges of Safety Lagoon, Eastern Yellow Wagtails hovering above the tundra, Arctic Warblers singing from the willows, and spectacular Bluethroats skylarking against snow-covered backdrops.
 Willow and Rock ptarmigan forage along the roadsides.
 Long-tailed Jaegers patrol the coastal tundra while Gyrfalcons range through the hills above town.
 Even the nearly mythical Bristle-thighed Curlew is a possibility in this remote region.
 Shorebirds in full breeding attire cover the tundra, and the possibility of a Siberian rarity is ever-present.

 The Kenai Peninsula yields a different avifauna with the ethereal notes of the Varied Thrush penetrating the spruce forests, Bald Eagles adorning gravel bars, and American Three-toed Woodpeckers working the edges of recent burns.
-Our pelagic trip to Kenai Fjords National Park should produce Horned and Tufted puffins by the thousands, Common and Thick-billed murres, Rhinoceros Auklet, Red-faced Cormorant, Kittlitz’s Murrelet, whales, and unsurpassed scenery.
+Our pelagic trip to Kenai Fjords National Park should produce Horned and Tufted puffins by the thousands; Common and Thick-billed murres; Rhinoceros Auklet; Red-faced Cormorant; Kittlitz’s, Marbled, and Ancient murrelets; whales; and unsurpassed scenery.

-Finally, we will visit Denali National Park where, amid hundreds of square miles of boreal forest and alpine tundra, we have a good chance to see some of the glamour symbols of the far north—grizzly bear, caribou, moose, Dall sheep, and perhaps even gray wolf.
+Finally, we will visit Denali National Park where, amid hundreds of square miles of boreal forest and alpine tundra, we have a good chance to see some of the glamour symbols of the far north—Grizzly Bear, Caribou, Moose, Dall’s Sheep, and perhaps even Gray Wolf.
 Northern Hawk Owl, Northern Shrike, Boreal Chickadee, Bohemian Waxwing, and White-winged Crossbill are among the many avian possibilities.

 With many birds found nowhere else in North America, incredible mammal viewing, and scenery that simply cannot be topped, Alaska is a must destination.